hyperledger/besu-docs/docs/HowTo/Monitor/Logging.md

 # Logging

-Hyperledger Besu uses Log4J2 for logging.
-There are two methods to configure logging behavior:
+Hyperledger Besu uses Log4J2 for logging and provides two methods to configure logging behavior:

 * [Basic](#basic-log-level-setting) - changes the log level.
 * [Advanced](#advanced-custom-logging) - configures the output and format of the logs.